Code-Institute-Submissions/TheGame/README.md

 # Credits
 In a part of this project, I was following some materials provided in our course at Code Institute.
+While creating the footer, I was inspired by the "Rosie Odenkirk" mini project.
+The idea for contact form comes from "Love running" project, but behind idea of its JavaScript stands also the project mentioned above.

+Set of colors was choosen from coolors.co

+As I mentioned in the comment under that, while creating the time checking function, I was inspired by the tutorial found on Youtube at: https://www.youtube.com/watch?v=knbUg0Q3qLU

+# Acknowledgement

+I would like to say thank you to some of the students of Code Institute, that answered to my message on Slack and helped me to understand what am I doing wrong, when some of my functions did not work.
+I'm grateful spacialy for __Igor B__ and __mr_bim_alumni__ as they gave me hand in the darkest hour of the project.

+I also would like to mention a bit of help from my mentor's, Reuben Ferrante, side.
+Despite being on holiday, he gave me some constructive critique and pointed out a few things that needed changing, in a moment when I already thought my project is ready to be submitted.